Grow a Garden Pet Tier List — Best Pets Ranked by Value & Classification

-Quick Tier Summary โ All 314 Pets
+Quick Tier Summary — All 325 Pets

 | Tier | Best Pets | Classification | Weight Percentile | Farming Value |